The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Cyclic, anti-cyclic operads and a cyclic bracket

 \subsection{Na\"ive suspension and odd versions}

-We can again use a na\"ive shift like in \ref{oddsec}.
-Just like in that section we define an odd cyclic operad to be the result of the na\"ive shift of an anti--cyclic operad.
-This terminology ensures that $\Sigma s\O$ is odd cyclic.
+We again use a na\"ive shift, as in \ref{oddsec}, and define an odd cyclic operad to be the result of the na\"ive shift of an anti-cyclic operad.
+In particular $\O$ is a cyclic operad if and only if $\Sigma \fr{s}\O$ is an odd cyclic operad.